 In this lesson children work on telling time on analogue clocks to the quarter hour.
-If your child has already mastered clocks, you can use the time to practice addition and subtraction instead.
+If your child has already mastered clocks, you can use the time to practise addition and subtraction instead or use the worksheet from Thursday in which children tell time to the minute.